Key Quote

 WOMEN & MADNESS

-In Jacobean society, female madness was often attributed to hysteria (a diagnosis blaming emotional disturbance on women's biology).
+In Jacobean society, female madness was often attributed to hysteriahysteria — A historical diagnosis attributing emotional disturbance in women to biological causes.
 Shakespeare subverts this: Lady Macbeth's breakdown is not biological but moral — it is caused by guilt, not gender.
-Yet the male observers (Doctor, attendants) are powerless to help, exposing the inadequacy (insufficiency) of patriarchal systems of care.
+Yet the male observers (Doctor, attendants) are powerless to help, exposing the inadequacyinadequacy — insufficiency of patriarchal systems of care.

 SLEEP & CONSCIENCE

-Jacobeans believed sleep was a period of spiritual vulnerability when the conscience could speak freely.
-Lady Macbeth's somnambulism (sleepwalking) reveals truths her waking mind suppresses — linking to Macbeth's earlier 'Macbeth does murder sleep.'
+Jacobeans believed sleep was a period of spiritual vulnerabilityvulnerability — The state of being exposed to harm or attack, whether physical or emotional when the conscience could speak freely.
+Lady Macbeth's somnambulismsomnambulism — Sleepwalking; performing actions while asleep reveals truths her waking mind suppresses — linking to Macbeth's earlier 'Macbeth does murder sleep.'
 The Macbeths have destroyed the natural order of sleep and wakefulness alongside the political order.

 Key Words